Beit Hazon: History

 The neighbourhood was formed by a group of immigrants from England, South Africa and the United States.
 It was named after Avrohom Yeshaya Karelitz, who was also known as Hazon Ish.
-In 2008, Beit Hazon residents submitted a request to be registered as an independent town.
+In 2008, Beit Hazon residents submitted a request to be registered as an independent community settlement.
 However, it was not recognized as a separate entity by the local authority, the Hefer Valley Regional Council.